 The latest issue of our journal, Vol. 1, No. 2, is now available free online.
 A discussion about it took place Thursday, 12 December, at Leiden University, from 1600 to 1800.
 More information about the event may be found here.

 It is our pleasure to announce an upgrade of our website thanks to friends at the Roosevelt Institute for American Studies and Leiden University who have redesigned the site and now provide us with an operational base.
-We are grateful to our former sponsor and host, the Toynbee Prize Foundation and the Roy Rosenzweig Center for History and New Media at George Mason University, for their help during the past five years.
+We are grateful to our former sponsor and host, the Toynbee Prize Foundation and the Roy Rosenzweig Center for History and New Media at George Mason University, for their past support.
 Please have a look at the new site and share your thoughts.
 Those who wish to contribute to the forum and to the list of publications should feel free to inform us at any time by writing to newdiplo [at] gmail [dot] com.